ClementNerma/Injector/README.md

 4. Wait a bit for the changes to be saved (check icon on the bottom right of the popup), or press `Ctrl-Enter` to save and exit
 5. The page will be refreshed ; your script will now be ran each time you visit this (sub-)domain

+You can also press `Ctrl-Q` to save and quit, without reloading the page.

 ## License

 This project is released under the [Apache-2.0](LICENSE.md) license terms.